-We remain highly dependent on the research and development, clinical and business development expertise of Amar Sawhney, Ph.D., our Executive Chairman of the Board of Directors and former President and Chief Executive Officer, as well as the other principal members of our management, scientific and clinical team, including Antony Mattessich, our President and Chief Executive Officer.
+We are highly dependent on the research and development, clinical and business development expertise of Amar Sawhney, Ph.D., our President and Chief Executive Officer, as well as the other principal members of our management, scientific and clinical team.
 Although we have entered into employment agreements with our executive officers, each of them may terminate their employment with us at any time.
-We do not maintain "key person" insurance for any of our executives or other employees.
+We maintain "key person" insurance for Dr. Sawhney, but we do not have any such insurance for any of our other executives or other employees.